Apadmi-Engineering/Mockzilla/docs/docs/quick-start.md

     4. Optionally, feel free to move the Mockzilla config to an auxiliary file.
 Just make sure that the declarations aren't used in your production app.

+!!! note
+    Looking for the Web/JS target?
+See the dedicated [Web guide](web.md) instead - its setup differs enough (a required service worker file, no cleartext-traffic step) to warrant its own walkthrough.

 ## Tips